 Passages from the Second Temple Period book of 1 Enoch offer an interpretation of Genesis 6:1-4.
 It claims that the sons of God were rebellious spiritual beings who married human women and that these marriages produced a race of giants called the Nephilim.
-What do we know about books such as 1 Enoch and can we trust it for shedding light on the Scriptures?
+What do we know about 1 Enoch and can we trust it for shedding light on the Scriptures?

 Second Temple Period literature